Quicr/laps/docs/relay-protocol.md

 ### Source Routing

 Data forwarding is source routed in a similar fashion as described in [Segment Routing Architecture](https://www.rfc-editor.org/rfc/rfc8402.html).
-Data forwarding in MoQT is designed to support fan-out of one or more publishers to one or more subscribers.
+Data forwarding in MOQT is designed to support fan-out of one or more publishers to one or more subscribers.
 This is different from IP forwarding (point to point) in terms of the label stack size.
 Building a stack of labels for all target nodes could grow into the thousands with a large number of subscribers spanning thousands of edge relays.
 It would not scale to send the set of node IDs in every datagram frame or even start of every QUIC